-In golf players of different skill levels can compete against each other fairly using the United States Golf Association (USGA) handicap system.
+In golf, players of different skill levels can compete against each other fairly using the United States Golf Association (USGA) handicap system.
 Handicaps, officially called the Handicap Index by the USGA, are used to level the playing field for golfers of different skill levels.

 How to Get a Handicap Index

-A Course Handicap represents the number of strokes needed to play to par of the tees being played.
+A Course Handicap represents the number of strokes needed to play to par for the tees being played.
 This is the number used to adjust hole scores for net double bogey or net par.

 Better Golf Begins with Better Instruction

 Treetops Resort features five award-winning golf courses and top-notch instruction from our PGA Pro instructors at the Treetops Golf Academy.
 Our world-class practice facility has hosted students from all over the country to improve their golf skills with our outstanding instructors.
 Our keen focus on progression has produced scores of skilled alumni.